altitudelabs/metisa-docs/docs/email.md

 ### Getting started

-1. Setup strategies: Setup marketing strategies and ideas for different customer segments.
+1. Set up strategies: Set up marketing strategies and ideas for different customer segments.
 2. Experiment: Create one-off campaigns to test how each idea contributes to sales.
 3. Automate: Automate strategies that work well and we will schedule your campaigns to maximise sales.

-### Strategies
+### Creating a strategy

 Strategies are goals you want to achieve on a customer segment, such as: